-Research Triangle Institute's Camille Dreyfus Laboratory is a research memorial to the founder of the Celanese Corporation.
-The Laboratory was established as an integral part of RTI operations with the assistance of a \$2.9 million grant from the Camille and Henry Dreyfus Foundation.
+Research Triangle

+Institute's Camille Dreyfus

+Laboratory is a research

+memorial to a pioneer in the

+man-made fibers, chemicals,

+and plastics industries.

+The Laboratory was established

+as an integral part of RTI

+with the assistance of a \$2.9

+million grant from the Camille

+and Henry Dreyfus Foundation.

 Together with continuing attention to fundamental studies of the theories, definitions, and techniques of basic polymer science, the Laboratory has increasingly directed its broad range of skills and instrumentation resources toward applied research programs.

-Applications of special interest in industrial research include the effects of various chemical treatments on textile fiber structure and properties, highly elastic fibers, semipermeable membranes for water desalination. highly porous membranes, thin film coatings, rapidly drying wool fabrics, and degradable polymers.
-Healthrelated research covers blood compatible polymeric substances, improved hemodialysis membrane materials, and hydrogel models of biological systems.
+Applications of special interest in industrial research include the effects of various chemical treatments on textile fibers. polymer flammability, highly elastic polymers, semipermeable membranes for water desalination, highly porous membranes, thin film coatings, rapidly drying wool fabrics, and degradable polymers.
+Health-related research covers blood compatible polymeric substances, improved hemodialysis membrane materials, hydrogel models of biological systems, and polymer toxicology.

 The broad scope and innovative aspects of RTI's population research are typified by a dynamic microsimulation computer model called POPSIM.

 Developed by the Institute in cooperation with the University of North Carolina and the National Center for Health Statistics, POPSIM absorbs into its processing functions the vital histories and other real-life events that occur among human societies and their subpopulations.

 POPSIM works by establishing a small population of individuals identified by specific sets of attributes, including age, sex, color, marital status, education, income, residence, or other items of concern.
 The computer then considers each individual, and based upon that person's attributes and behavior it creates a history of events for the person: marriage, birth of child, divorce, illness, death, and so forth.
 At the end of set periods-a month, a year, or several years-the program summarizes the events for the entire population of individuals and reports these in terms of numbers, rates, and other descriptive statistics.
 POPSIM can be used, for example, to analyze fertility behavior and family planning programs, and to forecast the morbidity and mortality effects of public health measures, or the effects of educational manpower programs on employment and income levels.

 Such results are particularly useful because they allow the behavior of special population groups to be observed through time, and permit demographers and other analysts to examine in advance the potential consequences of proposed policies and practices.

+RTI Facilities

-RTI Facilities RTI and the Triangle Universities
+RTI and the Triangle Universities